1955 Le Mans disaster: Legacy

 Over the next year, the Automobile Club de l'Ouest (ACO) set about making extensive track improvements and infrastructure changes at the Circuit de la Sarthe—the pit straight was redesigned and widened to remove the kink just before the start-finish line, and to give room for a deceleration lane.
-The pits complex was pulled down and rebuilt, giving more room to the teams, but thereby limiting spaces to only 52 starters rather than the previous 60.
+The pits complex was pulled down and rebuilt, giving more room to the teams, but thereby limiting spaces to 52 starters rather than the previous 60.
 The grandstand was demolished and rebuilt with new spectator terraces and a wide ditch between them and the racetrack.
 Track safety technology and practices evolved slowly until F1 driver Jackie Stewart organized a campaign to advocate for better safety measures ten years later.
 Stewart's campaign gained momentum after the deaths of Lorenzo Bandini and Jim Clark.

 American John Fitch became a major safety advocate and began active development of safer road cars and racing circuits.
 He invented traffic safety devices currently in use on highways, including the sand-and-air-filled Fitch barrels.

 Macklin's Austin-Healey 100 was sold to several private buyers before appearing on the public auction block.
 In 1969, it was bought for £155.
 In December 2011, the car, estimated to raise £800,000 before the auction, was sold for £843,000.
 The car retained the original engine SPL 261-BN, but was reported to be in 'barn find' condition.
 It was then restored to its original condition.

 Mercedes-Benz withdrew from motorsports until 1985, although the withdrawal had already been decided before the race and had not been caused by the accident.
 After returning to sports car racing in the mid-1980s, initially as an engine supplier, Mercedes went on to win the 1989 Le Mans race in partnership with Sauber Motorsport.
 Mercedes went on to compete in the championship during the 1990s as a works team before withdrawing for a second and final time in 1999, following a series of spectacular but non-fatal crashes of the Mercedes-Benz CLR.